-59 London Biodiversity Action Plan (GLA, 2007)

-58 Tower Hamlets Local Biodiversity Action Plan (2015)
+59 Tower Hamlets Local Biodiversity Action Plan (2015)

+60 London Biodiversity Action Plan (GLA, 2007)

-60 Species of Principal Importance in England identified under section 41 of the Natural Environment & Rural Communities Act (2016)
+61 Species of Principal Importance in England identified under section 41 of the Natural Environment & Rural Communities Act (2016)

-- information assessing the characteristics and situation of the site; and - details on how the proposals will protect, replace and enhance existing biodiversity on the proposed site, including measures for wildlife habitats and features aimed at particular species. - 9.28 Applications should also detail how recommendations are being included in the development proposals.
+9.28 Applications should also detail how recommendations are being included in the development proposals.
 Should the ecology assessment indicate an adverse impact on the biodiversity interest of the site, this will be managed using the hierarchical approach outlined in part 4 above.
+Should compensation be sought, it would be at the level required to adequately offset the impact on the SINC or protected/priority species, through the provision of an alternative site or habitat.

+9.28 Part 5 seeks to protect locally designated Site of Importance for Nature Conservation (SINCs) and important species.
+The presence of protected species is a material planning consideration where a development is likely to result in harm to a habitat or species.
+Priority species are those identified in the Tower Hamlets Local Biodiversity Action Plan, Species of Conservation Concern in London and Species of Principal Importance in England, as identified under section 41 of the Natural Environment & Rural Communities Act.
+If a SINC or a protected or priority species is likely to be affected, an ecology assessment will be required.
+The ecology assessment should include:

-Should compensation be sought, it would be at the level required to adequately offset the impact on the SINC or protected/priority species, through the provision of an alternative site or habitat. - information assessing the characteristics and situation of the site; and - details on how the proposals will protect, replace and enhance existing biodiversity on the proposed site, including measures for wildlife habitats and features aimed at particular species. - 9.29 Applications should also detail how recommendations are being included in the development proposals.
+- information assessing the characteristics and situation of the site; and - details on how the proposals will protect, replace and enhance existing biodiversity on the proposed site, including measures for wildlife habitats and features aimed at particular species.

+9.29 Applications should also detail how recommendations are being included in the development proposals.
 Should the ecology assessment indicate an adverse impact on the biodiversity interest of the site, this will be managed using the hierarchical approach outlined in part 4 above.
-Should compensation be sought, it would be at the level required to adequately offset the impact on the SINC or protected or priority species, through the provision of an alternative site or habitat.
+Should compensation be sought, it would be at the level required to adequately offset the impact on the SINC or protected/priority species, through the provision of an alternative site or habitat.

-- Policy D.DH8: Amenity - Policy D.H3: Housing standards and quality - Policy S.OSW1: Creating a network of open spaces - Policy S.OSW2: Enhancing the network of water spaces - Policy D.OSW3: Open space and green grid network - Policy D.OSW4: Water spaces
+- Policy D.DH8: Amenity - Policy D.H3: Housing standards and quality - Policy S.OSW1: Creating a network of open spaces - Policy S.OSW2: Enhancing the network of water spaces

+- Policy D.OSW3: Open space and green grid network - Policy D.OSW4: Water spaces